-With the same respect and connection to the sea, the Brown family are proud custodians of their grandfather’s 70-year legacy.
+With the same respect and connection to the sea, the Brown family are proud custodians of their grandfather’s 75-year legacy.
 As one of only three remaining pearl farms in the Broome area – the Browns are proud to welcome you into their family story and share in the rich history of the area.

 THE ATTRACTION: The tours at Cygnet Bay are put together with the same meticulousness that they bring to their pearling operations.
 They have a range of time-proven experiences that will see you really involved with this particular nook of the Kimberley.
 They’ve gained a nationwide rep, especially for their giant tides and Waterfall Reef Sea Safaris.
 Our enduring favourite each time we’ve been through here would have to be the ‘Sunset In Style’ tour.

 THE DRIVING: Are you kidding, this is the Dampier Peninsula!
 If you can’t find epic beach runs and challenging corrugations to get your wheels dirty out here, then you might need to pack it in.
-And this is your last chance to do it, with the paved road being opened at the end of 2020.

 THE ACCOMMODATION: Master Pearler’s Private Retreat: The original family homestead offers complete seclusion and privacy on its own elevated headland.

 Safari Tents: Nestled between the foreshore and remnant Kimberley rainforest are ten comfortably appointed safari tents (with newly renovated deluxe versions installed last year).

 Pearlers’ Shacks: Stay in the self-contained heritage buildings used by early pearlers.